jimahlstrom/HL2IOBoard/zl2te_arduino/README.md

 * jumper from J4 pin 6 to J7 pin 6.
 * Solder a wire from +5V on the Pico board to J7 pin 9.
 (Not used in this case but done to provide 5 volts to peripherals in future experiments)

-<span style="color:red">some *red* Note</span> that I have used J4 pin 6 for filter switching.
+:warning:Note that I have used J4 pin 6 for filter switching.
 This had been previously assigned to the IcomAh4 START line so to avoid a clash the IcomAh4 START line has now been assigned to GPIO09_Out7.

 ## Converting the files: